Transforming Science with Large Language Models: A Survey on AI-assisted Scientific Discovery, Experimentation, Content Generation, and Evaluation: Survey Scope and Methodology

-\paragraph{Meta Review Generation} \citet{9651825} tackle meta-review generation using a multi-encoder transformer network, and \citet{li-etal-2023-summarizing} use a multi-task learning approach for refining pre-trained language models for the task. \citet{stappen2020uncertainty} explore the aggregation of reviews for providing additional computational decision support to editors based on uncertainty-aware methods like soft labeling.
-Both \citet{zeng2023meta} and \citet{santu2024prompting} rely on LLMs which they specifically prompt for the task.
+\citet{9651825} tackle meta-review generation using a multi-encoder transformer network, and \citet{li-etal-2023-summarizing} use a multi-task learning approach for refining pre-trained language models for the task. \citet{stappen2020uncertainty} explore the aggregation of reviews for providing additional computational decision support to editors based on uncertainty-aware methods like soft labeling.
+Both \citet{zeng2023meta} and \citet{santu2024prompting} rely on LLMs, which they specifically prompt for the task.
+In contrast, \citet{purkayastha2025decision} propose a conversational agent that interactively supports meta-reviewers in their decision-making.